sharon846/StudentsPortal/README.md

 4. Upload the site your website (to the directory defined at step 2.1).

-5. In your database admin (i.e. phpmyadmin) Import an empty database with the required tables (template is under database folder, make sure to not upload it to your site).
+5. In your database admin (i.e. phpmyadmin):
-     * Remove also guide.pdf, screenshot.png
+   - Download a ready empty database from databases folder.
+   - Edit the file: change the database name according to the name your created.
+   - Adjust the collation, charset (within the entire db file)
+   - Import the database to your platform (i.e. phpmyadmin).

+6. Make sure to remove databases folder, guide.pdf, screenshot.png.

 ## Site manager
 In the site manager directory which inspired by the amazing [tinyfilemanager](https://tinyfilemanager.github.io/) your have config.php.